Joystream/joystream/storage-node-v2/README.md

 # Description

 The main responsibility of Colossus is handling media data for users.
-The data could be images, audio or video files.
+The data could be images, audio, or video files.
-Colossus receives uploads and saves files in the local folder, registers uploads in the blockchain and later serves files to Argus nodes (distribution nodes).
+Colossus receives uploads and saves files in the local folder, registers uploads in the blockchain, and later serves files to Argus nodes (distribution nodes).
 Colossus instances spread the data using peer-to-peer synchronization.
-On data uploading clients should provide authentication token to prevent abuse.
+On data uploading, clients should provide an authentication token to prevent abuse.
 Data management is blockchain-based, it relies on the concepts of buckets, bags, data objects.
 The full description of the blockchain smart contracts could be found [here](https://github.com/Joystream/joystream/issues/2224).